seshasaisrivatsav/learn-js/JavaScript/css.md

 ## Display v/s Position v/s Float
 ### Display
 - When you create an element to display on page, it renders as a box and we see how to position.
 - Display specifies type of rendering box
 - Types
-      1. Block - Take entire width `div, p, h1, ul, li, canvas`
-      2. Inline - Can start any where on a line `span, input, button, img`
+    1. Block - Take entire width `div, p, h1, ul, li, canvas` 2.Inline - Can start any where on a line `span, input, button, img`
     3. Grid - Block level element with inner content in grid
     4. Flex - Block level element with inner content in flexbox
     5. Inline-block - Inline but height and width can be specified.
 Can be used with Grid, Flex, Table as they're block
     6. None - Removes element

 ```html
 <p> line 1 - block element</p>
 <h1> line 1 - block element</h1>
 <span>same line</span><input type="text" placeholder='same line' />
 ```
 ### Position